shaboinkin90/ApexSense/README.md

 The inputs a driver makes are reflected in the G-force graphs.
 Understanding what the G-force graphs are showing you can help to refine your driving technique.

 If a driver drove a perfect line, only the exact amount of inputs would be provided and no more.
 A hypothetical graph of a perfect line would show a smooth trajectory with a proportional ratio of lateral to horizontal G-forces that never results in uncontrolled tire slip.
-Any deviate from a perfect line will show up in the G-force data as blips, bumps, and humps along the graph.
+Any deviation from a perfect line will show up in the G-force data as blips, bumps, and humps along the graph.

 Lateral and horizontal G-force graphs are typically shown in two separated graphs, which makes it difficult to understand this balancing act.

 ApexSense can show the relationship of all inputs the driver makes over the course of time in a single curve through 3 dimensions.
 With both lateral and horizontal datapoints combined, the driver can understand their technique and work to refine it.
 The resulting 3 dimensional curve can visualize imprecise form while trailbraking, show excessive corrections throughout a corner, and the overall trajectory of the combined inputs throughout the corner.

-With ApexSense, the driving line is reveiled to the driver not based on their physical location on track, but how the car actually moves *through* the track.
+With ApexSense, the driving line is revealed to the driver not based on their physical location on track, but how the car actually moves *through* the track.

 <img src="./readme_assets/readme-compare-1.jpg" width="1000">Comparing multiple video</img>